makuharistudio/data-visualisation-datasets/International Marketplace sales/README.md

 ### Contoso BI Demo Dataset for Retail Industry (Data Warehouse)

-**Important:** The max(SalesOrderNumber) inner join is used to significantly reduce the number of Contoso records that will be used, otherwise the final dataset may be too large to upload to Power BI or Tableau's community galleries.
+**Important:** The max(SalesOrderNumber) inner join significantly reduces the Contoso records that will be used, otherwise the final dataset is too large to upload to Power BI or Tableau's community galleries.

 ```
 select